CONUNDRUM OF DUSSEHRA Skip to main content

 CONUNDRUM OF DUSSEHRA

 A smile on his face, tied to the ropes, 10 heads and considered one of the most intelligent man, Ravana is standing in front of me.
 He is about to die.
-He is about to be "killed" actually by a man who was exiled, saving his wife and one of the greatest leaders in mythological history who led millions to the other country for this event.
+He is about to be "killed" actually by a man who was exiled, saving his wife and one of the greatest leaders in mythological history, who led millions to the other country for this event.

-Coming back, I am standing with hundreds others.
-They are celebrating, eating street food and enjoying with their family and friends.
+Coming back, I am standing with hundreds of others.
+They are celebrating, eating street food, and enjoying with their family and friends.
 It has been like this for the past hundreds of years.
 It has been like this for the past 23 years of my life.
 But today, I am alone looking at him and his brothers and wondering a small thing.
 Why are we celebrating this festival?
 Every festival has a meaning, a lesson which is moral and some reason to be happy and celebrate.
 You must be having your own festivals with all these characteristics.
 But what about Dussehra?

 Google Image just for reference

-The first reason which I can write about is the justification people have in their mind.
+The first reason that I can write about is the justification people have in their minds.
 Truth wins over evil.
 Long long back someone kidnapped a woman, did not touch her, still gets killed.
 Today, it is not necessary for me to waste words on the crime rates.
 India witnesses much severe cases than Ravana's and still the judgement is not as severe as that.
 Maybe that was the win, today it is almost the opposite.
 Not talking in the gender respect, in every respect evil is progressing at a rate greater than Ram would have thought.
 13 pages out of 16 are filled with scams.
 Corruption is at its peak and reservation to the elite is still a charm.
 People think about the shorter way today than the harder way to get things done.
 This is at the highest level a country can witness.
 Is this reason a true justification to celebrate Dussehra in 2018?
 Maybe not.

 The second reason is the amount of pollution done on the Dussehra in India.
 I can see 3 statues standing upright almost every 3 km.
 Extend this intensity to the country level.
 Burning a statue to ashes just to celebrate some event in mythology is a mere stupidity.
 This is not to hurt anyone's religious sentiments.
 Is this reason not enough for us to think about future rather than the past?
 Today, when crematoriums have become electric to save air and environment (referenced to Hindu funeral rites), constant monitoring is done to preserve environment, we feel proud and happy and joyous in watching a wooden structure burn to ashes.